 This introduction to ripple effect mapping would be useful if you would like a non-traditional evaluation approach for evaluating complex community projects including multiple partners.
 The brief is written for a general audience; the ripple effect mapping approach is not extremely technical, nor does it require extensive data skills.

-The description of Ripple Effect Mapping presented here is not detailed enough to help someone implement the approach.
-The document does include a link for more information, but using this method would likely require employing a facilitator who has experience in REM, at least for a first attempt.
+The description of ripple effect mapping presented here is not detailed enough to help someone implement the approach.
+The document does include a link for more information, but using this method would likely require employing a facilitator who has experience in ripple effect mapping, at least for a first attempt.

 Use this resource